 By this time, you may have heard a thing or two about smart contracts.
 This topic is broadly discussed across the board.
 Some put obsessive hopes on it, while others are pretty skeptical.
 From this perspective, the majority still haven’t formed their own opinion, but only collected the viewpoints of both sides.
 Therefore, there’s a situation, when regular people find it really hard to see the whole picture of what’s it all about.
 In this article, we do not take one or another position, but just give the reader an objective view of the concept of Smart Contracts.
 So, here’s the plan.
-First of all, we’ll consider the difference between smart contract and the traditional one and then turn to the subject of pros and cons of both of them.
+First of all, we’ll consider the difference between smart contracts and the traditional ones and then turn to the subject of the pros and cons of both of them.

 What is a traditional contract?